mohit2708/study/laravel/laravel_interview_questions copy.md

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
 What are named routes in Laravel?
+Named routing is another amazing feature of Laravel framework.
 Named routes allow referring to routes when generating redirects or Urls more comfortably. <br>You can specify named routes by chaining the name method onto the route denition:
 ```php
 Route::get('user/profile', function () {
      //